kubernetes/kubernetes/docs/design/admission_control_resource_quota.md

 It makes decisions by evaluating the incoming object against all defined **ResourceQuota.Status.Hard** resource limits in the request namespace.
 If acceptance of the resource would cause the total usage of a named resource to exceed its hard limit, the request is denied.

-The following resource limits are imposed as part of core Kubernetes:
+The following resource limits are imposed as part of core Kubernetes at the namespace level:

 | ResourceName | Description |
 | ------------ | ----------- |